Public Health Works to Keep Swimming Water Safe

-No one wants a day at the beach or pool to make them sick.
-During the summer months, Public Health Madison & Dane County (PHMDC) Sanitarians and Laboratory staff check water quality at many public Madison and Dane County beaches, splash pads, and almost 400 indoor and outdoor pools to make sure the water is healthy to swim and play in.
+No one wants a day at the beach to make them sick.
+During the summer months, Public Health Madison & Dane County (PHMDC) Sanitarians and Laboratory staff check water quality at many public area beaches to make sure the water is healthy to swim and play in.

-Between Memorial Day and Labor Day the PHMDC Laboratory tests water at local swimming beaches for bacteria and blue-green algae to determine if they are safe for swimming and recreation, and to reduce chance for illness.
+Between Memorial Day and Labor Day the PHMDC Laboratory tests water at local swimming beaches for bacteria and blue-green algae to determine if they are safe for swimming and recreation, and to reduce the risk of illness.

-Water is tested at the beaches weekly, and if a water test shows concerning results, PHMDC will close the beach by posting signs and updating their website.
-Water is then checked daily until levels of bacteria and blue-green algae return to acceptable levels.
+Water is tested at the beaches weekly, and if a test shows concerning results, PHMDC will close the beach by posting signs and updating the PHMDC website.
+Water is then checked each weekday until levels of bacteria and blue-green algae return to acceptable levels.

 Harmful algal blooms vary in their appearance, looking like scum, foam, or a mat, and despite their name, can be different colors.
 Lots of sunlight, high water temperatures and low wind levels usually cause them to grow.